banach-space/llvm-tutor/README.md

 so by instrumenting the input LLVM file - it injects call-counting code that is executed every time a function is called.
-Although this pass _analyses_ function calls, as it does so by modifying the input file so it's a transformation pass .
+Although this pass _analyses_ function calls, as it does so by modifying the input file so it's a transformation pass.
 You can test it with one of the provided examples, e.g.:
 ```bash
 # Generate an LLVM file to analyze
 clang  -emit-llvm -c <source_dir>/test/input_for_cc.c -o input_for_cc.bc